-4. Sensory Circuits
+2. Sensory Circuits

-Every day in the small hall, we have a sensory circuit, which helps to support children with alerting and calming, to be ready to start or help to focus them for their learning.
+Takes place 4 days a week in the school hall.
+Sensory Circuit helps to support children with alerting and calming, to be ready to start the day or help to improve their concentration and attention.
 Teachers in school can put your child's name forward if they think they will benefit from this.
-Each term we complete a review where the children stop doing it for week to see if it is helping or not.
+Each term we complete a review where the children stop doing it for week to see if it is making a difference or not.